louiz/biboumi/doc/biboumi.1.rst

 History
 -------

-Public channel messages are saved into the database, unless the `record_history` option is set to false for that user `Ad-hoc commands`).
-When a channel is joined, biboumi sends the `max_history_length` messages found in the database, as the MUC history.
+Public channel messages are saved into archives, inside the database, unless the `record_history` option is set to false for that user `Ad-hoc commands`.
+Private messages (messages that are sent directly to a nickname, not a channel) are never stored in the database.
+When a channel is joined, biboumi sends the `max_history_length` messages found in the database as the MUC history.

+A channel history can be retrieved by using `Message archive management (MAM)
+<https://xmpp.org/extensions/xep-0313.htm>`_ on the channel JID.
+The results
+can be filtered by start and end dates.

+For a given channel, each user has her or his own archive.
+The content of the archives are never shared, and thus a user can not use someone else’s archive to get the messages that they didn’t receive when they were offline.
+Although this feature would be very convenient, this would introduce a very important privacy issue: for example if a biboumi gateway is used by two users, by querying the archive one user would be able to know whether or not the other user was in a room at a given time.

 List channels
 -------------